 Advance to the Agency to cover the Agency's operating and capital expenditures are not secured by collateral or credit enhancements, non-interest bearing and have no fixed term of repayment.
 They are denominated in Singapore Dollar.

-Other receivables relate to accrued interest receivables from Singapore Government treasury bills, MAS bills and Singapore Government bonds.
+Non-trade receivables relate to accrued interest receivables from MAS bills and Singapore Government bonds.
 They are unsecured and denominated in Singapore Dollar.

 7. Financial assets, held-to-maturity

 The PPF General Fund's held-to-maturity investments comprise: